The CP Holiday Train is a Canadian Christmas train tradition that makes stops in Agassiz, Maple Ridge, Pitt Meadows, Port Moody and Port Coquitlam.

 Free Live Music from the CP Train

-In 2019 the CP Holiday Train makes five stops in the Lower Mainland.
-The same as in other recent years, the free concerts this year take place over the course of two days in Agassiz, Maple Ridge, Pitt Meadows, Port Moody and Port Coquitlam.
+In 2022 the CP Holiday Train makes five stops in the Lower Mainland.
+The same as in other recent years, the free concerts in 2022 take place over the course of two days in Agassiz, Maple Ridge, Pitt Meadows, Port Moody and Port Coquitlam.

-Train visits and concert details are listed below.
-(Note: Times, locations and other details are subject to change.)
+Train visits and concert details in 2022 are listed below.

-Outside the Agassiz Agricultural Hall at 6800 Pioneer Avenue is the first stop on the CP Holiday Train’s 2019 tour of the Lower Mainland.
+The first Lower Mainland stop of the CP Holiday Train in 2022 is outside the Agassiz Agra Centre on Pioneer Avenue.
 It arrives in the community at around 5:30 pm and the entertainment runs from 5:45 until 6:15 pm.

 Food and cash donations collected at this first event benefit the Agassiz-Harrison Community Services Food Bank.